Dutch hospital airlifts patients to Germany amid virus surge

 Worldwide, the virus has infected more than 41 million people and killed more than 1.1 million, according to a count by Johns Hopkins University.
 The true numbers are far higher due to gaps in testing and reporting cases.

-Restrictions on European daily life even extended to closing the 31-seat parliament on the Arctic island of Greenland after a member of the assembly’s financial committee was in contact with a person who had tested positive.
-The Parliament, or Inatsisartut, was to have met Thursday for its one-day fall session but it was canceled.
+Restrictions on European daily life even extended to canceling the one-day fall session of the 31-seat parliament on the Arctic island of Greenland after a member of the assembly’s financial committee was in contact with a person who had tested positive.

 Flevohospital spokesman Peter Pels said flying patients across an international border was a last resort after other hospitals in the region around Almere said their intensive care units couldn't take them.
 The hospital was transferring two patients to Germany on Friday.